Miracle of Calanda: Alternative explanations

-"Licentiate Juan de Estanga applied the various medicines to him, and seeing that they did not appropriate them, he knows, and this depository saw that the said Licentiate Juan de Estanga resolved to cut off said leg, because he found no other remedy for the said [Miguel] Juan Pellicero...
-[Diego Millaruelo] helped the execution, and saw it cut off, and this he said to be true per juramentum [under oath]."
+Licentiate Juan de Estanga applied the various medicines to him, and seeing that they did not appropriate them, he knows, and this depository saw that the said Licentiate Juan de Estanga resolved to cut off said leg, because he found no other remedy for the said [Miguel] Juan Pellicero [...]
+[Diego Millaruelo] helped the execution, and saw it cut off, and this he said to be true per juramentum [under oath].Skeptoid would go on to criticize the trial itself as biased, and being held with a predetermined conclusion to prove something miraculous had taken place, same with the making of the Church’s transcripts.
+Dunning posited that none of this was done to genuinely investigate what had actually occurred.